 The Climate Factory can work with you to design and build micro-forests at your school, park, home or development.

 We also offer training workshops on how to create a forest for your organisation or community.

 The Climate Factory works with each client to design a micro-forest appropriate for their site and liaises with experts in selecting species for a hotter and drier climate and in using water harvesting.
 The team from Bluebell 2509 install the forest.

-The Climate Factory is one of 11 social enterprises participating in the Mill House Social Enterprise Accelerator Program.
+The Climate Factory is one of 11 social enterprises that participated in the Mill House Social Enterprise Accelerator Program in 2019.